alecperkins/defaulted/README.md

 Not Enabled!
 ```

-Trying to access or set values not defined will throw:
+Trying to access config keys not defined or set any will throw:

 ```javascript
 if (config.OTHER_FEATURE) { // <-- Throws!